Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Results

 In \Cref{table:sdt-summary}, we summarize the performance of our decision trees against that of the state-of-the-art classifier on each dataset.
-For each dataset, we train a tree of each depth from one to four and report the accuracy and F1 score for the shallowest tree that achieves test accuracy and F1 score within 2.5 percent of best model; we favor shallower trees when performance is similar across depths.
+For each dataset, we train a tree of each depth from one to four and report the accuracy and F1 score for the shallowest tree that achieves test accuracy and F1 score within 2.5 percent of best-performing tree; in other words, we favor shallower trees when performance is similar across depths.

 In training and testing our models, we use five\hyp{}fold cross\hyp{}validation and report the results accordingly.
 However, \data{twibot\hyp{}2020} comes with a train/test split, which we use instead for comparability with prior work.
 We searched the literature to find the state-of-the-art performance on each dataset.
 In the cases of \data{midterm-2018} and \data{stock-2018}, we could not find papers reporting results on these datasets alone, so we omit entries for the state-of-the-art from the table.
 (In the literature, e.g., \cite{guo2022social, dimitriadis2021social, wang2021detecting, sayyadiharikandeh2020detection, mou2020malicious}, these datasets are frequently used in combination with other ones.)
 Where a paper reported the results from multiple models or from different test sets, we recorded the maximum score achieved for each metric to make our analysis as conservative as possible.

-We only compare the performance of our shallow decision trees against state-of-the-art performance when the state of the art includes the same types of features we include.
-This would prevent unfair comparisons when one set of features is more predictive than others.
-Thus, if a classifier is trained on profile features like the number of followers or number of tweets, but not text features, we use only profile features in our model.
+{We only train our shallow decision trees on the types of features used in the state-of-the-art models in order to make our analysis as conservative as possible.} Thus, if a classifier from the literature is trained on profile features like the number of followers or number of tweets, but not text features, we use only profile features in our model.
 In many cases, the full set of features that were used to develop state-of-the-art models were not publicly available.
-Despite this, for almost all of the datasets, our simple decision rules perform nearly as well as the state-of-the-art: For all datasets except \data{rtbust\hyp{}2019}, accuracy is within ten percentage points of the state of the art and all of those but \data{gilani\hyp{}2017} and \data{caverlee\hyp{}2011} are within five percentage points of the state of the art.
+Despite this, for almost all of the datasets, our simple decision rules perform nearly as well as the state-of-the-art.
+For all datasets except \data{rtbust\hyp{}2019}, accuracy is within ten percentage points of the state of the art and all of those but \data{gilani\hyp{}2017} and \data{caverlee\hyp{}2011} are within five percentage points of the state of the art.
 For most datasets, the F1 score is similarly close to the state of the art.